-Samus Is a Girl: In Aria in the Starless Night Kirito originally mistakens her for a guy, until she speaks.
-Before hand, she utterly awed him in regards to the speed of her Linear skill.
-It's also entirely possible that most of the people at the first boss battle didn't realize she was a she until her cloak was discarded.
-Which is EXACTLY what happens in the manga version.
+Samus Is a Girl: In Aria in the Starless Night Kirito originally mistook her for a guy until she speaks.
+Before that, she awed him in regards to the speed of her Linear skill.
+It's also entirely possible that most of the people at the first boss battle didn't realize her gender her cloak was discarded.
+Which is exactly what happens in the manga version.

-Seen It All: Her reaction to Kirito's Spell Blast?
-(A feat of incredible control and precision that everyone thought was impossible.)
-About three parts Seen It All (type 1) to one part "Hey, cool!"
+Seen It All: Her reaction to Kirito's Spell Blast, a feat of incredible control and precision that everyone thought was impossible.
+Mild amusement.

 Sleep Cute: Very much so.
 Even when she just woke up also.

-Anguished Declaration of Love: The English dub of episode 22 has her saying "I love you" towards Kazuto before telling him to leave her alone due to not taking well of the revelation that he and Kirito are one and the same person.
+Anguished Declaration of Love: The English dub of Season 1 Episode 22 has her saying "I love you" towards Kazuto before telling him to leave her alone due to the trauma of discovering that he and Kirito are one and the same.

 Hopeless Suitor: Even if Asuna was out of the picture, poor Suguha wouldn't have a chance with Kirito anyway.
 While they are technically cousins, he probably wouldn't see her as anything other than his sister.

-I Want My Beloved to Be Happy: Falls in love with Kazuto, but after seeing him with Asuna, she moves on to Kirito, only to discover that it's Kazuto.
+I Want My Beloved to Be Happy: Falls in love with Kazuto, but after seeing him with Asuna, she moves on to Kirito, only to discover that it's her brother/cousin all along.

 Katanas Are Just Better: Her preferred weapon.
 Justified as she practices kendo in real life, and is very good (national-level middle school quarter-finalist).

-Little Sister Heroine: Technically little cousin heroine, but Kirito's relationship with Suguha is like this.
+Little Sister Heroine: Technically younger-by-a-year cousin, but Kirito's relationship with Suguha is like this.

 Luminescent Blush: When she realized that she had fallen asleep in Kirito's bed, with cleavage visible, and that he had woken up before her and noticed.